Man City held by Premier League newcomer Leeds 1-1

 It canceled out the 16th-minute goal from Raheem Sterling, who cut inside on the left edge of the penalty area and drove a low shot inside the far post.

+City, the 2018 and 2019 champion, is eight points behind leader Everton in 11th place, albeit with a game in hand.

+“They destroyed the Championship last season,” Guardiola said, “and have done so good so far, but in the last 10 minutes we were there, trying to win.”

 Leeds is in fifth place on its return to the top division after 16 years.
-But 2018 and 2019 champion Manchester City is eight points behind leader Everton in 10th place, albeit with a game in hand.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports